-44281. (a) Eligible projects include, but are not limited to, any of the following:
+- (c) The program shall also provide funding for a fueling infrastructure demonstration program and for technology development efforts that are expected to result in commercially available technologies in the near term that would improve the ability of the program to achieve its goals.
+The infrastructure demonstration and technology development portions of the program shall be managed by the commission, in consultation with the state board - (d) This section shall become operative on January 1, 2024.
+SEC.
+16. - SEC.
+18. Section 44281 of the Health and Safety Code, as amended by Section 7 of Chapter 707 of the Statutes of 2004, is amended to read: - 44281. (a) Eligible projects include, but are not limited to, any of the following: - (1) Purchase of new very low or zero-emission covered vehicles or covered heavy-duty engines. - (2) Emission-reducing retrofit of covered engines, or replacement of old engines powering covered sources with newer engines certified to more stringent emissions standards than the engine being replaced, or with electric motors or drives. - (3) Purchase and use of emission-reducing add-on equipment that has been verified by the state board for covered vehicles. - (4) Development and demonstration of practical, low-emission retrofit technologies, repower options, and advanced technologies for covered engines and vehicles with very low emissions of oxides of nitrogen. - (5) Light- and medium-duty vehicle projects in compliance with guidelines adopted by the state board pursuant to Title 13 of the California Code of Regulations. - (b) No project shall be funded under this chapter after the compliance date required by any local, state, or federal statute, rule, regulation, memoranda of agreement or understanding, or other legally binding document, except that an otherwise qualified project may be funded even if the state implementation plan

-- (1) Purchase of new very low or zero-emission covered vehicles or covered heavy-duty engines. - (2) Emission-reducing retrofit of covered engines, or replacement of old engines powering covered sources with newer engines certified to more stringent emissions standards than the engine being replaced, or with electric motors or drives. - (3) Purchase and use of emission-reducing add-on equipment that has been verified by the state board for covered vehicles. - (4) Development and demonstration of practical, low-emission retrofit technologies, repower options, and advanced technologies for covered engines and vehicles with very low emissions of oxides of nitrogen. - (5) Light- and medium-duty vehicle projects in compliance with guidelines adopted by the state board pursuant to Title 13 of the California Code of Regulations. - (b) No project shall be funded under this chapter after the compliance date required by any local, state, or federal statute, rule, regulation, memoranda of agreement or understanding, or other legally binding document, except that an otherwise qualified project may be funded even if the state implementation plan assumes that the change in equipment, vehicles, or operations will occur, if the change is not required by the compliance date of a statute, regulation, or other legally binding document in effect as of the date the grant is awarded.
-No project funded by the program shall be used for credit under any state or federal emissions averaging, banking, or trading program.
-No emission reduction generated by the program shall be used as marketable emission reduction credits or to offset any emission reduction obligation of any person or entity.
-Projects involving new engines that would otherwise generate marketable credits under state or federal averaging, banking, and trading programs shall include transfer of credits to the engine end user and retirement of those credits toward reducing air emissions in order to qualify for funding under the program.
-A purchase of a low-emission vehicle or of equipment pursuant to a corporate or a controlling board's policy, but not otherwise required by law, shall generate surplus emissions reductions and may be funded by the program.
+1 assumes that the change in equipment, vehicles, or operations will 2 occur, if the change is not required by the compliance date of a 3 statute, regulation, or other legally binding document in effect as 4 of the date the grant is awarded.
+No project funded by the program 5 shall be used for credit under any state or federal emissions 6 averaging, banking, or trading program.
+No emission reduction 7 generated by the program shall be used as marketable emission 8 reduction credits or to offset any emission reduction obligation of any person or entity.
+Projects involving new engines that would 10 otherwise generate marketable credits under state or federal averaging, banking, and trading programs shall include transfer 11 12 of credits to the engine end user and retirement of those credits 13 toward reducing air emissions in order to qualify for funding under 14 the program.
+A purchase of a low-emission vehicle or of equipment 15 pursuant to a corporate or a controlling board's policy, but not 16 otherwise required by law, shall generate surplus emissions 17 reductions and may be funded by the program.
+18